-On a parallel path to the pursuit of a Housing First option, members of the Boise City/Ada County Continuum of Care, the community’s homeless service providers, have been working out the details of a new system for delivering services to those experiencing homelessness.
+On a parallel path to the pursuit of a Housing First option, members of the Boise City/Ada County Continuum of Care, the community’s homeless service providers, have developed a new system for delivering services to those experiencing homelessness.

-Currently, those seeking services are required to apply to each provider individually.
-Navigating such a dispersed and diverse system creates huge challenges for an often traumatized, institution-averse and transportation-challenged population.
-Because individual providers offer a variety of different levels and types of service, those seeking help often find themselves unable to match services with their needs.
+Previously, those seeking services were required to apply to each provider individually.
+Navigating such a dispersed and diverse system created huge challenges for an often traumatized, institution-averse and transportation-challenged population.
+Because individual providers offer a variety of different levels and types of service, those seeking help often found themselves unable to match services with their needs.

-Coordinated Entry will be a new, centralized process for prioritizing needs and aligning available services with those needs.
-Using a set of agreed upon standards, the Continuum of Care will prioritize the need and participating providers will cooperate to funnel the right resources to the right person.
-Applicants will have a single point of entry into the community-wide pool of available services.
+Coordinated Entry is the new, centralized process for prioritizing needs and aligning available services with those needs.
+Using a set of agreed upon standards, the Continuum of Care prioritizes the need and participating providers cooperate to funnel the right resources to the right person.
+Applicants have a single point of entry into the community-wide pool of available services.

-This new system will be used to prioritize the chronically homeless for the new units in New Path and other Housing First initiatives in the future.
+This new system was used to prioritize the chronically homeless for New Path and, will be used for other Housing First initiatives in the future.